Kajdep/colorbook-engine-clean/README.md

 - **🔔 Notifications**: Real-time feedback system with toast notifications
 - **💾 Persistent Storage**: Manage and back up all projects with IndexedDB and local backups
-- **📱 Responsive**: Works perfectly on desktop, tablet, and mobile devices
+- **📱 Responsive**: Optimized for desktop, tablet, and mobile devices

 ### 🎯 AI Integration
 - **OpenRouter API**: GPT-4, Claude, Llama for story generation